mafintosh/hyperdb/README.md

 {
   map: node => mappedNode, // map nodes before returning them
   reduce: (a, b) => someNode, // reduce the nodes array before returning it
-  one: false, // set to true to reduce the array to a single node
+  firstNode: false, // set to true to reduce the nodes array to the first node in it
   valueEncoding: 'binary' // set the value encoding of the db }
 ```